 In the last decade or so it seems that the west has begun to embrace a far more open and diverse idea of what it means to be beautiful.
-Beauty can be found in all shapes and sizes these days and no longer are we constrained to the heroin chic thinness of Kate Moss or the Amazonian proportions of the supermodels of yesteryear.
-Gone are the days when we were aggressively sold the bottle blonde look, or told to fit a certain dress size and now it’s not an aesthetic sin to have a plentiful posterior, I mean many celebrities today have done pretty well for possessing that particular asset.
+Beauty can be found in all shapes and sizes these days and we are no longer constrained to the heroin-chic thinness of Kate Moss or the Amazonian proportions of the supermodels of yesteryear.
+Gone are the days when we were aggressively sold the bottle blonde look or told to fit a certain dress size and now it’s not an aesthetic sin to have a plentiful posterior; I mean many celebrities today have done pretty well for possessing that particular asset.

-But here in China things are different.
+But being here teaching in China things are different.
 The age-old adage that beauty is the eye of the beholder is rather limited.
-In fact, most Chinese beholders are looking for a standard of female beauty which is very slim lined and precise indeed.
+In fact, most Chinese beholders are looking for a standard of female beauty which is very slim-lined and precise indeed.
 In order to be perceived as a beauty in the middle kingdom, you must possess big eyes, a small mouth and ideally a small face which is e dan lian 鹅蛋脸– translation: “shaped like an upside-down goose egg”.

 But all hope is not lost.
-Don’t despair those of you who still aspire to this Chinese idea of beauty, there is advice to be had.
-I have been busy interviewing my Chinese friends and learnt some of their beauty secrets, which may help you on your way.
+Don’t despair those of you who still aspire to this Chinese idea of beauty; there is advice to be had.
+I have been busy interviewing my Chinese friends while teaching English in China and learnt some of their beauty secrets which may help you on your way.
 But I warn you, you may scoff and or laugh at some of their suggestions as I did, even though they were made with great earnestness.

 I’ll let you decide how…. ummmm …. helpful they really are.

 If you eat eggplant during the day, it will – and I quote – “turn your skin black.”
 No one can tell me exactly why they believe it, but that it is a common belief passed down through generations.